-If you’re a task owner using Polaris PSA, you’ll need to complete SmartBeats and submit them to your project manager.
+If you’re a resource using Polaris, you might need to complete SmartBeats and submit them to your project manager.

 When you submit a SmartBeat, any work hours you included in the beat will be added to your timesheet automatically.
 So, if you complete a SmartBeat for all work you complete, you shouldn’t have to fill out your timesheet.

-- Using the SmartBeat desktop app, that you can download from My Work > Tasks
+- Using the SmartBeat desktop app, that you can download from My Work > Overview.

-Completing a SmartBeat from My Work > My SmartBeats:
+Completing a SmartBeat from My Work > Overview > Tasks:

 Any tasks you haven’t started recording data for are listed under Not Started Tasks.